MercuriusDream/C99-6502/README.md

 Memory configuration uses a region-based system where the address space is divided into separate RAM, ROM, and I/O regions.
 The default configuration allocates 32iB RAM ($0000-$7FFF) and 32KiB ROM ($8000-$FFFF), mirroring the memory layout of many classic 6502 systems.
 ROM regions are automatically write-protected, and I/O regions support custom read/write handlers for device emulation.
 This flexible architecture enables accurate emulation of different systems (NES, Apple II, Commodore 64) by configuring appropriate memory maps for each platform.

 The emulator supports both NMOS 6502 and CMOS 65C02 CPU variants.
 The variant can be selected via command line option (defaults to NMOS 6502).
-Key differences between variants include BCD flag behavior, the JMP indirect bug fix in 65C02, and instruction set additions in 65C02 (note: new 65C02 instructions beyond the base 6502 set are not yet implemented).
+Key differences between variants include BCD flag behavior, the JMP indirect bug fix in 65C02, and instruction set additions in 65C02.

+*Note: those new CMOS 65C02 instructions, beyond the base 6502 set, are not yet implemented.*

 ## Getting Started